 What are interviews like?

 At Homerton, it is our usual practice to offer two interviews, both academic.
-There are usually two interviewers in each interview, and each interview usually lasts between 25 and 30 minutes.
+There are usually two interviewers in each interview, with each interview lasting 25 minutes.

-Potential students will be interviewed by academics knowledgeable in the applicant's chosen field and they often include the College Director of Studies.
-In some cases, you may also be interviewed by academic staff in a closely related subject area, or by a Tutor.
+Potential students will be interviewed by academics, knowledgeable in the applicant's chosen field, and they often include the subject-specific College Director of Studies.
+In some cases, you may also be interviewed by academic staff in a closely related subject area or by a Tutor.
 You may be asked about a pre-prepared piece of work, or be asked to consider problems relevant to your subject.
-The nature of interviews varies from subject to subject, and we have different expectations of those applying to read subjects they have studied at school and those applying to read subjects they have not.
+The nature of interviews varies from subject to subject.
+We have different expectations of those applying to read subjects they have studied at school, and those applying to read subjects they have not.

 What are we looking for?